File Tree and Pathnames

 Pathnames

-A pathname is the address of a file or folder within the file tree.
-Each directory and file in the file system has a specific location, specified by a pathname, on the file tree.
+A pathname is the unique location of a file or directory within the file tree.
 Pathnames allow you to specify where you want to put files and help you find your location on the file tree.
 We refer to the root using a slash character, /, on its own.
-In this example, the root contains several other directories: bindataUserstmp.
+In this example, the root contains several other directories: bin, data, Users, tmp.

-On UNIX, try running echo $HOME to see the absolute path to your own home directory.
+On UNIX or Mac, within a terminal window, try running echo $HOME to see the absolute path to your own home directory. ~/ Tilde-slash is a shortcut to your home directory.

 Absolute Pathnames

-Each file and directory in the filesystem has an absolute path to locate it, starting with the root folder / and listing each directory on the way to the file.
-A slash / is placed between each level in the path name to separate each directory name from the previous level.
-Each file or directory has a unique path name.
+Each file and directory in the file system has an absolute path to locate it, starting with the root folder / and listing each directory on the way to the file.
+A slash / between each level in the path name separates each directory name from the previous level.
+Note: When / it appears at the front of a file or directory name, it refers to the root directory.
+When it appears inside a path, it’s just a separator.

 Windows, rather than using /, uses names like C:.
 On a Windows operating system, other drives (e.g., CD-ROMs, network drives) would get their own “root” directory with names like D: and E: (with the main hard drive usually having the name C:).
-On Unix-based operating systems, there is only ever one filesystem hierarchy, and the top level is always /.
-Special devices like CD-ROM drives and network drives are mounted somewhere in the filesystem.
-It may be that the directory /media remains empty, for example, but when a CD-ROM is inserted, a new directory may appear inside that directory, perhaps with the absolute path /media/cdrom0, and the files on the CD-ROM will appear in that location.
+On Unix-based operating systems, there is only ever one file system hierarchy, and the top level is always /.
+Special devices like CD-ROM drives and network drives are mounted somewhere in the file system.
+It may be that the directory /media remains empty, for example, but when a CD-ROM is inserted, a new directory may appear inside that directory, perhaps with the absolute path /media/cdrom0, and the files on the CD-ROM will appear there.

 Relative Pathnames